Random Testing

 No. The employee who was randomly selected for random drug tests must be tested.
 You cannot get an alternate selection or send another employee simply because an individual has been selected multiple times.
 The DOT regulations require it and the integrity of your random drug testing program depends on it.

-If the employee is not presently working and available to perform safety-sensitive functions, he should not go for testing at this time.
+If the employee is not currently working and available to perform safety-sensitive functions, he should not go for testing at this time.
 Document the reason and select an alternate.

-If the individual is driving, or available to drive, did the prescribing physician know that he drives for a living?
-The doctor may decide he shouldn’t drive while on the pain medication or may be able to prescribe something different that won’t affect his driving.
+If the individual is driving or available to drive, did the prescribing physician know that he drives for a living?
+The doctor may decide that he shouldn’t drive while on the pain medication.
+Alternatively, the doctor may prescribe something different that won’t affect his driving.

-Should the result come back positive, the MRO would call him and discuss the result and the driver would would be asked to produce the prescription which the MRO will verify.
-If the prescription is valid, the result will be reported as negative.
-BUT, the MRO may attach a safety concern.
+If the result comes back positive, the MRO will call him to discuss the result.
+The driver will be asked to provide the prescription for verification.
+If the prescription is valid, the MRO will report the result as negative.
+However, the MRO may attach a safety concern.

-If you have a reasonable suspicion that a DOT-regulated safety-sensitive employee may be using drugs, you are to send him for a Reasonable Suspicion drug test.
-Your determination to test must be based on specific, contemporaneous, articulable observations concerning the appearance, behavior, speech or body odors of the employee.
-The supervisor making the Reasonable-Suspicion determination must be trained in reasonable suspicion.
+If you reasonably suspect that a DOT-regulated safety-sensitive employee uses drugs, you must send the employee for a Reasonable Suspicion drug test.
+You must base your decision to test on specific, contemporaneous, and articulable observations.
+These observations may include the employee’s appearance, behavior, speech, or body odors.

-Conducting a “random” test without documentation that shows how the individual was selected could put your company at risk for legal action.
-See What exactly IS a “random” drug test?
+Do not conduct a “random” test without proper documentation.
+You must show how you selected the individual for testing.
+Failing to document this process could expose your company to legal risk.
+See: What exactly IS a “random” drug test?

 InOut Labs generally selects randoms quarterly (i.e. four times per year).
 Some clients, however, prefer monthly selection.
 We also manage a number of seasonal employers for whom we make selections Q2, Q3 and Q4 only.
 Regardless of how often selections are made, we always make sure that the selection percentages are performed according to the federal regulations.